crossplane/crossplane/design/one-pager-stacks-versioning.md

 To enact an upgrade in this scenario, you would update the payload to be a higher semantic version, i.e `{"latest": {"version": 1.2.4", ...} ... }`.
-The installer would then install a new stack image from `crossplane/aws-stack:shaofversion` by looking up the actual underlying artifact for that version.
+The installer would then install a new stack image from `crossplane/aws-stack:shaofversion` by looking up the actual underlying artifact for that version in the channel.
  The stack installer status should reflect that is installing 1.2.4, with the particular sha.

 If you update your release channel to something of a lesser value the stack installer would return an error that release channel is of a lesser version and not upgrade.
-Further if we pushed a version that contained pre-release info, this would not match as a stable version and would also fail to update.
-Ideally we would disallow pushing invalid versions to channels as part of our tooling.
+Further, if we pushed a version that contained pre-release info, this would not match as a stable version and would also fail to update.
+Ideally we would disallow pushing invalid versions to channels as part of our internal tooling.

 ### Arbitrary channel support